 I know I sound like a broken record, but you should visit our best San Diego tide pools.
 The afternoon minus tides vary during the month of January, so be sure to check the online tide charts.

-There were a lot of people not practicing the best tide pool etiquette, so please be mindful that you’re not one of them.
+Many people were not practicing the best tide pool etiquette, so please be mindful that you’re not one of them.
 You can take shells from these areas, but please remember that the animals in the tide pools use them for their habitats.

 You can’t take shells from tide pools in the protected La Jolla Ecological Reserve (around La Jolla Cove).